ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

 # Introduction

-  While Express.js is great frameworks for making a node.js REST APIs it don't offer you any clue for organize your node.js project.
+  While Express.js is great frameworks for making a node.js REST APIs it doesn't offer you any clue for organizing your node.js project.

-  And it may sound silly but this is a real problem, the correct organization of your project will avoid duplication of code, improve stability and potentialy will help you scale your services if is doing correctly.
+  And it may sound silly but this is a real problem, the correct organization of your project will avoid duplication of code, improve stability and potentially will help you scale your services if is doing correctly.

-  This is an extense research from my years of experience dealing with poor structured node.js project and bad patterns, countless hours of refactoring code and moving things around.
+  This is extense research from my years of experience dealing with poor structured node.js project and bad patterns, countless hours of refactoring code and moving things around.

   If you need help to align your node.js project architecture, just drop me a letter at santiago@softwareontheroad.com